Matrix Product States for Modulated Symmetries: SPT, LSM, and Beyond

 As an explicit example exhibiting an LSM constraint, consider arbitrary $N$ with $a=b=-1$ and $n=1$.
 We can write down a symmetric lattice Hamiltonian:

 which preserves the exponential symmetries $\mathcal{U}_x=\bigotimes_{j=1}^L X_j^{(-1)^j}$ and $\mathcal{U}_z=\bigotimes_{j=1}^L Z_j^{(-1)^j}$.
 The LSM constraint then implies that this model cannot realize a unique gapped ground state; it must be either gapless or gapped with ground-state degeneracy.
 Interestingly, applying charge conjugation on the odd sites maps Eq.~\eqref{eq: Hal stagger} to the so-called quantum torus chain studied in Ref.~\cite{PhysRevB.86.134430,PhysRevB.104.045151}.

-The map transforms the exponential symmetries into two unmodulated symmetries, which together with translation give rise to a conventional LSM theorem, excluding a unique gapped ground state for the quantum torus chain.
-Thus, charge conjugation on odd sites directly relates the LSM constraint for exponential symmetries to the conventional LSM constraint for unmodulated symmetries.
+The map transforms the exponential symmetries into two unmodulated symmetries, which together with translation give rise to a conventional LSM theorem for the quantum torus chain.

 In the second class, we consider a non-Abelian symmetry group for which only part of the symmetry is modulated.
 Specifically, we study a $\mathbb{Z}_N$ qudit chain with even $N$, whose symmetries are generated by